19hours/sg-statutes/Acts/Income Tax Act.md

 ### Concessionary rate of tax for approved insurance brokers

-43ZC\.—(1) Notwithstanding section 43, the Minister may by regulations provide that tax at the rate of 10% shall be levied and paid for each year of assessment upon such income as the Minister may specify of an approved insurance broker derived by it on or after 1st April 2008 from —

-(a) the provision of direct insurance broking or reinsurance broking to any insured person or person seeking insurance coverage —
+43ZC\.—(1) Notwithstanding section 43, the Minister may by regulations provide that tax at the rate of 5% or 10% shall be levied and paid for each year of assessment upon such income of an approved insurance broker as the Minister may specify that is derived by it on or after a prescribed date from the provision of such direct insurance broking, reinsurance broking or advisory services relating to the insurance sector as may be prescribed.

-(i) who is not resident in Singapore and who does not have any permanent establishment in Singapore; or

-(ii) who is not resident in Singapore and who carries on any operation in Singapore through a permanent establishment in Singapore where the funds used by that person to finance the premiums, brokerage fees and any other fees paid or payable to the approved insurance broker are not obtained, directly or indirectly, from the operation; and

-(b) the provision of risk advisory services and other advisory services relating to the insurance sector to any person —

-(i) who is not resident in Singapore and who does not have any permanent establishment in Singapore; or

-(ii) who is not resident in Singapore and who carries on any operation in Singapore through a permanent establishment in Singapore where the funds used by that person to finance the service fees paid or payable to the approved insurance broker are not obtained, directly or indirectly, from the operation.

-[34/2008 wef 01/04/2008]
+[Act 19 of 2013 wef 01/04/2013]

 (2) Regulations made under subsection (1) may provide for the deduction of losses otherwise than in accordance with section 37(3).